red-scorp/SoftSPIB/README.md

 Though, we have to enable it.

 ## Examples
-- Loopback is an example of 12-bit datad transfer.
+- Loopback is an example of 12-bit data transfer.

 ## Author